wenqianchua/MDEF/docs/term01/00-designstudio.md

 **Based on the activity, it is evident that**

-1. Not all people is open to talk about their family
+1. Not all people is open to talk about their family.

 2. Some space and privacy might be needed should a bigger group of workshops be conducted, or perhaps it is better if we have a private group eg: a group of friends that know each other and are comfortable in sharing these.